HenriqueSFernandes/wolfensteinmock/README.md

 - Ensures simplicity for the client, who only needs to request screen drawing from the Camera class, instead of every sing individual component.

+#### THERE CAN ONLY BE ONE PLAYER AND ONE CAMERA

+**Problem in Context**

+It may be necessary to access the Player or Camera classes from different locations of the program.
+It is important that when we do, we access the instance of Player and Camera that are already running instead of new ones, so that alterations may take effect.

+**The Pattern**

+The Singleton pattern will make it impossible to create more than one instance of a class, so it is perfect for this problem.

+**Implementation**

+The classes Player and Camera each have a private instance of itself and a private constructor to prevent the creation of new instances.
+Instead the singular instance is acquired by calling a separate function which returns the singular private instance, or calls the constructor if the instance does not exist yet.

+**Consequences**

+- The Player and Camera can now be accessed from any point of the program.
+- The consistency of information in both classes is assured.

+#### UPDATING THE SCREEN

+**Problem in Context**

+The game functions by having a state that takes a step every loop.
+It is necessary that every time this step occurs, all of the elements of the screen are updated.

+**The Pattern**

+The Observer pattern creates a mechanism to support these updates.
+By creating a many-to-one dependency a singular update to a class can notify all the others they should update as well.

+**Implementation**

+Any controllers implemented (except for the menu controller) are observers of the GameController class.
+When this class takes a step in state, it calls all the other classes' step methods as well.
+The same happens for the viewers.

+**Consequences**

+- If more elements are added to the game, their updates will be easy to implement.
+- Although they have been aggregated, it is still possible to only notify some observers if desired.
+- Ensures consistency controller and viewer-wise by forcing all step methods to be called "at the same time".

 #### KNOWN CODE SMELLS

 We have not searched for code smells yet.